 All new staff receive induction training regarding our policies and procedures with particular detail to Child Protection issues, avoidance of confrontation and confidentiality.
 Following this they embark on a 3-month Induction programme.
 All staff receive training in First Aid, Food Hygiene, Health and Safety at work, Moving and Handling, Fire training, and Physical Intervention training in the form of Team Teach.
+The company provide a robust level of training around attachment disorder following the PACE model.
+We have two qualified trainers employed within the organisation who will revisit this training regularly and often centre refresher sessions around young people in placement.
 All staff will begin to complete an in house continual professional development programme, seven days after starting employment.
 Other training will be provided as deemed necessary in order to support the needs of the home.